Witten's D_4 Integrable Hierarchies Conjecture: Proof of the Main Theorem

 This follows, for example, from \cite[Cor 2.2]{KaKi}.
 Moreover, $\kappa_2$, $\psi_i$ and $\Delta_I$ pull back (see \cite[Lm 1.2]{AC}) along the forgetting tails map $\tau:\MM_{0,n+1} \rTo \MM_{0,n}$ as

 Using the pullback twice, we get

-To match Faber's notation, we further rewrite the boundary divisors in this equation for $\kappa_2$ such that they all have $1$ in their index set.
+For ease of computation, we further rewrite the boundary divisors in this equation so that they all have $1$ in their index set.
 This can easily be done by means of the obvious equality

 It is more messy to rewrite the classes $\rho_{I *}(\psi_{\pm})$ in terms of divisors.
 To do this, we use the following well-known relation: for any distinct $a,b,i \in \{1,\dots,k\}$, we have

 And a straightforward computation now yields the following lemma. \begin{sublm} For any subset $K$ with $1\in K$ and for any distinct $r,s \in K\setminus \{1\}$ and any distinct $t,u \nin K$ we have